suurjaak/SQLitely/README.md

 If running from pip installation, run `sqlitely` from the command-line.
-If running straight from source code, launch `sqlitely.sh` where shell scripts are supported, or `sqlitely.bat` under Windows, or open a terminal and run `python -m sqlitely` in SQLitely directory.
+If running straight from source code, launch `sqlitely.sh` where shell scripts are supported, or `sqlitely.bat` under Windows, or open a terminal and run `python -m sqlitely` in SQLitely/src directory.

 Installation